thefinn93/signald/README.md

 signald is a daemon that facilitates communication over Signal.
 It is unofficial, unapproved, and [not nearly as secure as the real Signal clients](https://gitlab.com/signald/signald/-/issues/101).

+Most of this information presented here, as well as a lot more, is also available on [signald.org](https://signald.org).

 ## Installation

 * [From source](https://signald.org/articles/install/source/)